-The principal dentist was the safeguarding lead.
+The practice managers were the safeguarding leads.
 The practice had policies and procedures in place for safeguarding adults and child protection.
 All staff including non-clinical staff had completed child protection and adult safeguarding training.
 Details of the local authority safeguarding teams were readily available, as were the relevant safeguarding escalation flowcharts and diagrams for recording incidents.
-This information was also displayed on the staffroom notice board and the reception area.
+This information was also displayed in the reception area.
 Staff we spoke with demonstrated an understanding of safeguarding issues including how to respond to suspected and actual safeguarding incidents.

 The system for managing medical histories was comprehensive and robust.
 All patients were requested to complete medical history forms including existing medical conditions, social history and medication they were taking.
 Medical histories were updated at each subsequent visit.
 During the course of our inspection we checked dental care records to confirm the findings and saw that medical histories had been updated appropriately.

-We noted that rubber dams were being routinely used in root canal treatment in line with current guidance.
-(A rubber dam is a thin, rectangular sheet, usually latex rubber, used in dentistry to isolate the operative site from the rest of the mouth and protect the airway.
+We found that a rubber dam was not always used in all root canal treatments.
+The dentist described what alternative precautions were taken to protect the patient's airway during the treatment when a rubber dam was not used (A rubber dam is a thin, rectangular sheet, usually latex rubber, used in dentistry to isolate the operative site from the rest of the mouth and protect the airway.
 Rubber dams should be used when endodontic treatment is being provided.
 On the rare occasions when it is not possible to use rubber dam the reasons should be recorded in the patient's dental care records giving details as to how the patient's safety was assured).